Samantha Fox: Modelling

 Fox's glamour modelling career began at age 16 when her mother took photographs of her wearing lingerie and submitted them to The Sunday People's "Face and Shape of '83" amateur modelling contest.
 After Fox placed second, a photographer for The Sun invited her to pose topless for Page 3; at the time, she was the youngest person to model topless for the feature.
-British publications could then legally feature topless models aged 16 and older, although the minimum age was raised to 18 in May 2004.
+At that time, the minimum age for topless modelling in the UK was 16.

-Fox later said she was grateful for the opportunity to break into glamour modelling, since many people in her area were unemployed or had "rough, low-paying jobs”.
-She had previously considered joining the police, but at 155 cm tall she did not meet the height requirement then in place of 163 cm for female officers.
-Having become comfortable with sunbathing topless on European beaches, she later said that she did not consider topless modelling a "big deal".
+Fox later said she was grateful for the opportunity, since many people in her area were unemployed or had "rough, low-paying jobs”.
+She had previously considered joining the police force, but at 155 cm tall, did not meet the height requirement then in place of 163 cm for female officers.
+She said she did not consider topless modelling a "big deal", as she had become comfortable with sunbathing topless on European beaches.

-Fox's first Page 3 photograph appeared in The Sun on 22 February 1983, under the headline "Sam, 16, Quits A-Levels for Ooh-Levels".
-She signed a four-year modelling contract with The Sun and was named "Page 3 Girl of the Year" in 1984, 1985 and 1986.
-She also made modelling appearances in several men's magazines.
-During her glamour modelling career she insured her breasts for £1 million, inspired by Betty Grable insuring her legs for $1 million.
-In 1985 she appeared in a David Cassidy music video and modelled for an accompanying photoshoot but later said that Cassidy had sexually assaulted her during the shoot and again in the toilets of a restaurant.
+Fox first appeared on Page 3 of The Sun on 22 February 1983, under the headline "Sam, 16, Quits A-Levels for Ooh-Levels".
+She signed a four-year modelling contract with The Sun and was named its "Page 3 Girl of the Year" in 1984, 1985 and 1986.
+She also made modelling appearances in men's magazines.
+During her modelling career she insured her breasts for £1 million, inspired by Betty Grable insuring her legs for $1 million.
+In 1985 she appeared in a David Cassidy music video and modelled for an accompanying photoshoot, although she subsequently claimed that Cassidy had sexually assaulted her during the shoot and again in the toilets of a restaurant.

 Fox left Page 3 in 1986, aged 20, to focus on her singing career.
 She made occasional glamour modelling appearances later in her career, including a nude photoshoot for the October 1996 issue of Playboy when she was 30.
 She is recognised as the most popular pin-up girl of her era as well as one of the most photographed British women of the 1980s, alongside Diana, Princess of Wales and Margaret Thatcher.
 In 2008 she was voted the top Page 3 girl of all time.